Understanding the Media Library

 Our rule of thumb is the image should always be equal or bigger to the size it will be displayed.

 We are trying to keep all images on the site to a 4:3 ratio, but the hero is a bit more custom.
-We have allowed for uploads of source image at up to 100MB with the focal point to be determined at the Media Library level.
-If you are planning to use them elsewhere i.e. promos, they should work fine in terms of size.
+We have allowed for uploads of source images up to 100MB with the focal point to be determined at the Media Library level.
+If you are planning to use them elsewhere i.e. Promos, they should work fine in terms of size.
 Try to keep everything to a minimum of 1440px for width.

 Images used as the feature on Basic pages, Promos, and Visual Link Collections follow the 4:3 ratio, meaning that for every 4 pixels of width there should be 3 pixels of height.
 To calculate the image ratio: Take the height of your image and multiply it by 4/3 to compute the width or take the width of your image and multiply it by 3/4 to compute the height.
 You can use this image ratio calculator.

-If you need to adjust your image size and do not have Adobe Photoshop, you can use one of these free online tools:
+If you need to adjust your image size and do not have Adobe Photoshop or another image editor, you can use one of these free online tools:

 Photopea - a free online photo editor